A full review of Glossika, one of the few language learning apps we think you need.

 - Core vocabulary of a few hundred words

 Have a look at our 80-20 vocabulary list for a suggestion of words you might want to learn.

 At this point (probably two weeks in) you’ll start to feel like you want to hear how sentences are actually made.
 This is where Glossika shines.
 Sign up!

 Tip 2: Don’t use Glossika exclusively

 Glossika is, on paper, purported to be the only tool you need to learn a language.
 You will definitely learn a lot through it.
-However, it’s not all you need.
+However, Glossika is not all you need, for the following reasons:

-- You won’t learn what you personally want to learn.
-If your day to day is mostly talking about things like motorcycles, weightlifting and technology (just a random example, nobody I know personally), the vocabulary isn’t going to be suitable.
+- Glossika doesn’t teach what you personally want to learn.
+If you mostly talk about motorcycles, weightlifting and technology (just a random example, nobody I know personally), Glossika’s vocabulary isn’t going to be suitable.
 You might not EVER learn the sentence “I prefer middleweight motorcycles so I can ride them to their limits legally”.
-I’m looking forward to finding out if I will, though.

 Tip 3: Actually repeat words out loud.
 (Mumbling is OK)